 Gregg is a longstanding “pin head” and used to run Pinhole Visions for several years.

 A photo historian and landscape photographer, working with large format cameras.
-He prints with carbon, kallitype and palladium, and is the author of The Book of Carbon and Carbro.
+He prints with carbon, kallitype and palladium, and is the author of The Carbon Print.

 One of the founders of APIS and also runs workshops.

 Likes working with unpredictable processes, and images made from porcelain, lithophane and woodburytypes.
 Teacher at the Photography Program at Tompkins-Cortland Community College.

 A photographer who completed a BA in Arts from Pennsylvania State University in 1996, focusing on photography.
 He continued his own photographic experimentations and explorations, branching off into the interests of lo-fi, toy camera, and pinhole photography.

 A nomadic traveling photographer and bookbinder from Melbourne, Australia.
 Commercially practicing wet plate collodion and various alternative processes.